shesings/coding-journal/README.md

 # coding-journal
 This is a repository to solve algorithms daily!
+Testing README!
 Sheetal Singh